Supersonic (J. J. Fad album): Background

 Audio production was handled by N.W.A members Dr. Dre and DJ Yella, alongside Arabian Prince, who served as co-producer.
-In addition to the title track ("Supersonic"), the singles were "Way Out" and "Is It Love".
+In addition to the title track, the singles were "Way Out" and "Is It Love".
 The album was distributed by Atco Records, a division of Atlantic Records.
 The title track was written by group members Dania Maria Birks and Juanita Michelle Burns-Sperling, former members Juanita A. Lee and Fatima Shasheed, and Kim Nazel.